Page Limit & Font Enforcement

 Pipeline Integration & Remediation Workflows

-Integrating these checks into a continuous assembly pipeline requires robust error handling and reporting mechanisms.
-When extraction fails due to scanned images, encrypted layers, or non-standard PDF generators, the system must trigger a fallback chain that escalates to OCR-based parsing, vector graphic inspection, or manual review queues.
-Concurrently, validation outputs should drive automated checklist generation, transforming raw compliance scores into actionable remediation steps for grant writers.
+Integrating these checks into a continuous assembly pipeline requires robust error handling.
+When extraction fails due to scanned images, encrypted layers, or non-standard PDF generators, the system must trigger a fallback chain: escalate to OCR-based parsing, vector graphic inspection, or manual review queues.
+Validation outputs should drive Automated Checklist Generation, transforming raw compliance scores into actionable remediation steps.

-For agency-specific implementations, such as Enforcing NIH 12-page limit rules programmatically, teams can parameterize the rule engine to dynamically adjust page quotas, exempt section boundaries, and font dictionaries based on the active Funding Opportunity Announcement (FOA).
-This modular design ensures that compliance logic remains auditable, version-controlled, and immediately deployable across institutional research portfolios.
+For agency-specific implementations such as Enforcing NIH 12-page limit rules programmatically, teams parameterize the rule engine to dynamically adjust page quotas, exempt section boundaries, and font dictionaries based on the active FOA.
+This modular design keeps compliance logic auditable, version-controlled, and immediately deployable across institutional research portfolios.

 The diagram below traces how metrics flow from document extraction through tolerance-band comparison to a final routing decision.